rkoshak/openhab-rules-tools/README.md

    npm test -- --coverage
    ```

-*(The old manual tests that ran directly inside openHAB are still preserved in the `tests/` folder for reference.)*

 # Usage
-For rule templates, see the README.md file bundled with each rule template and the entry in the [Marketplace postings](https://community.openhab.org/c/marketplace/rule-templates/74).
+For rule templates, see the README.md file in the marketplace-templates folder and the entry in the [Marketplace postings](https://community.openhab.org/c/marketplace/rule-templates) for the detailed instructions for each individual tempalte.

 The following sections describe the purpose and detailed usage examples of each library capability.